STIXProject/stixproject.github.io/getting-started/sharing/index.md

 ## Updating an Indicator
 The supported method involves referencing a given object by its `id`, and including a new `timestamp` with any updates.

-Refer [here](/idioms/features/versioning/) for specific guidance
+Refer [here](/idioms/features/versioning/) for examples of version updates in XML.

-As implemented in Python:
+An indicator can be updated in Python as follows:

 ``` python
 old_indicator = Indicator()